 The largest company owned less than 75 stations before deregulation.
 Today one company, Clear Channel, owns more than 1,200 stations.
-This company owns eight stations in many cities, and in some towns owns virtually all the stations available.
+In many cities, this company owns eight stations.
+In some markets, it owns even more.
+And in some towns, it owns virtually all the stations available.
 The number of radio station owners has decreased by an incredible 34 percent since 1996.
 The number of minority owners has dropped by a shocking, and nationally embarrassing, 14 percent.
 A Future of Music Coalition study shows that music has become more homogenous and that many stations are now programmed by computers hundreds of miles away rather than by local DJs, leaving no local content.
 In our hearings around the country, Commissioner Adelstein and I have talked to many capable young musicians and creative artists who are simply unable to secure air time in the new consolidated radio environment.
 Real news radio is dying outside the largest cities, and viewpoint diversity has given way to a constant drumbeat of one-sided talk shows.

-Even supporters of today's decision have been heard to say that the state of radio is troubling - yet the Commission charges ahead to deregulate TV and newspapers without comprehensively studying the results of radio concentration.
+Even supporters of today's decision have been heard to say that the state of radio is troubling -- yet the Commission charges ahead to deregulate TV and newspapers without comprehensively studying the results of radio concentration.
 The failure to do so ignores critical information that is both relevant to these rules and that suggests the rules we vote on today are a mistake.

 Even worse, although the majority claims it is taking steps to limit radio concentration, in fact the majority today launches a new round of consolidation in radio.
-First, the majority eliminates the radio/TV cross-ownership rule which limited the number of commercial radio and television stations one company could own in a market.
+First, the majority eliminates in the vast majority of the country the radio/TV crossownership rule which limited the number of commercial radio and television stations one company could own in a market.
 Without these cross-ownership limits, companies can expand their reach even further.
 In addition, in the name of helping small businesses, minorities, and women, the majority creates a huge new loophole for consolidation above even the limits set today.
 The majority grandfathers any clusters that are above the caps.
 It further allows a company to transfer those licenses to a small business.
 After only three years, the majority allows the small business to sell those stations to anyone else without restriction -- even if it is to Clear Channel or some other giant media conglomerate.
 This decision will encourage a regulatory shell game that threatens to make a mockery of the radio limits.